wilsonliaows/docs/workbot-for-teams/using-workbot-for-teams.md

 date: 2018-03-20 10:23:00 Z
 ---

-# Using Workbot for Teams
+# Using Workbot for MS Teams
 ## Workbot commands
 You can perform actions in your apps (e.g. creating new ServiceNow tickets, listing Salesforce opportunities) by sending Workbot commands from within Teams.